-During the three months ended March 31, 2022, we recorded impairments of approximately \$3.5 million on two facilities that were classified as held for sale during the quarter for which the carrying values exceeded the estimated fair values less costs to sell.
-To estimate the fair value of the facilities determined to be held for sale for the impairments noted above, we utilized a market approach that considered binding sale agreements (a Level 1 input) or non-binding offers from unrelated third parties and/or broker quotes (a Level 3 input).
+During the three and six months ended June 30, 2022, we recorded impairments on four and six facilities of approximately \$7.7 million and \$11.2 million, respectively.
+Of the \$11.2 million, \$3.5 million related to two facilities that were classified as held for sale for which the carrying values exceeded the estimated fair values less costs to sell, and \$7.7 million related to four held-for-use facilities for which the carrying value exceeded the fair value.
+To estimate the fair value of the facilities for the impairments noted above, we utilized a market approach that considered binding sale agreements (a Level 1 input), or non-binding offers from unrelated third parties and/or broker quotes (a Level 3 input).